 Key risks

 Any honest price analysis requires stating the downside plainly.
-AER is an early-stage token with no confirmed exchange listing and a mainnet that has not launched.
+AERX is an early-stage token with no confirmed exchange listing and a mainnet that has not launched.

 Execution risk is fundamental.
 Building a high-throughput Layer 1 with TEE infrastructure across multiple cloud providers is technically complex.
 Delays, bugs, or security issues at mainnet could substantially affect confidence and price.

 The FDV overhang is real.
-With 91.3% of supply locked at TGE, each vesting unlock date creates potential supply pressure.
+With 90% of supply outside initial circulation at TGE, each vesting unlock date creates potential supply pressure.
+Private Sale is fully vested by month 6, while founder, contributor, KIMA conversion, and other long-term allocations extend much further.
 The schedules are public, and sophisticated traders will model the unlock calendar and may position against it.

 Competition in the Layer 1 space is intense.
 Ethereum, Solana, Sui, Aptos, and a long tail of other chains compete for developer mindshare, DeFi TVL, and institutional RWA business.
 Aeredium's TEE architecture is a genuine differentiator, but differentiation alone does not guarantee adoption.